How to Renew a Drivers License

 In some states, designated third parties, such as law enforcement officials or doctors, can request that a driver’s fitness to hold a license be reassessed at any time, delaying the driver license renewal process until further investigated.
 These laws apply to seniors and non-seniors, alike, and typically cannot be made anonymously.
 All such requests must be supported by reasonable causes.
 Driver refusal to comply with retesting when the DMV deems it appropriate may be grounds for the suspension of a driver license.

 Not all states designate “older adult” ages at which additional testing requirements and limits begin to apply to drivers.
 In 19 states, no set age has been designated, and senior drivers may renew drivers licenses at the same intervals and under the same rules as all other drivers.
 Two states begin requiring all drivers to take vision tests with each drivers license renewal at age 40.
 Sixteen states do not begin applying additional regulations to individuals renewing drivers license credentials until drivers reach age 70 or older.
 The remaining states fall at varying points in between, implementing extra testing or other limits at a range of ages between 50 and 70 years of age.
-Learn more about driver license renewal procedures in our free, downloadable guide.

 In general, “older adult” restrictions do not change the length of renewal intervals in states that maintain shorter renewal periods.
 States with longer standard renewal intervals generally shorten their DMV license renewal terms by one-third to one-half for seniors.
 Hawaii and Illinois have the most restrictive regulations for seniors seeking to renew drivers licenses.

 The most common restrictions added to senior drivers are an inability to renew drivers licenses online and a requirement to retake the driver vision exam each renewal.
 Provisions enabling states to suspend the driving privileges of any drivers who do not abide by required testing regulations are also common.
-Learn more about DMV tests by downloading our complimentary guide.